 Scaling and timing

-In order to assess the effects of the speed optimization methodology that was explained in section 3.4, Figure 7 shows the evolution of the processing time, relative coverage and relative danger level for the proposed approach with and without applying the candidate location pruning methodology.
+In order to assess the effects of the speed optimisation methodology explained in Section 3.4, Figure 7 shows the evolution of the processing time, relative coverage and relative danger level for the proposed approach with and without the application of the candidate location pruning methodology.

-As is clearly indicated on Figure 7, the computation time is drastically reduced by the incorporation of the candidate position pruning methodology.
+As is clearly indicated in Figure 7, the computation time is drastically reduced by the incorporation of the candidate position pruning methodology.
 In general, the accelerated approach is about 9 times faster than the baseline approach.
-This clearly shows that the proposed methodology of first analysing a limited set of points and then focusing a detailed analysis of a dense point set only on a small area has a highly beneficial impact on the global processing time.
-This enables as well to use the methodology for an increased amount of assets, even though the global algorithm still scales slightly more than ON.
+This clearly shows that the proposed methodology of first analysing a limited set of points and then providing a detailed analysis of a dense point set in just one small area has a highly beneficial impact on the global processing time.
+This also enables the methodology to be used for an increased number of assets even though the global algorithm still scales up to slightly more than ON.

-An important aspect to assess was of course whether there would be no loss of quality using the accelerated approach.
-In order to evaluate this, we recorded also the coverage mapping and danger levels for both methodologies and for different numbers of agents, as also shown on Figure 7.
+An important aspect to assess is whether there would be any loss of quality using the accelerated approach.
+In order to evaluate this, the coverage mapping and danger levels were recorded for both methodologies and for the different numbers of agents, as shown in Figure 7.

-To our surprise, the accelerated approach performed even better than the baseline approach, even though the differences are certainly not very large.
-This may seem counter-intuitive at first sight, because the accelerated approach evaluates less candidate positions and has thus – compared to the baseline approach – always a higher risk of being trapped in some local minima.
+Surprisingly, the accelerated approach performed even better than the baseline approach even though the differences were not large.
+This may seem counter-intuitive at first sight because the accelerated approach evaluates fewer candidate positions and thus, compared with the baseline approach, always has a higher risk of being trapped at local minima.

-We investigated this phenomenon and found out that it is caused by better convergence properties of the accelerated approach.
-Indeed, as the accelerated approach requires fewer time-consuming local map evaluation steps, the Nelder-Mead simplex optimization algorithm achieves to obtain (slightly) lower values for the optimization function ϕ when using the accelerated method.
-The ‘side-effect’ of the speed optimization as described in section 3.4 is thus also an improved (higher) coverage mapping and a slightly improved (lower) danger level.
+This phenomenon was investigated and found to be caused by the better convergence properties of the accelerated approach.
+Indeed, as the accelerated approach requires fewer time-consuming local map evaluation steps, the Nelder–Mead simplex optimisation algorithm achieves (slightly) lower values for the optimisation function ϕ when using the accelerated method.
+The ‘side effect’ of accelerated optimisation, as described in Section 3.4, is therefore also an improved (higher) coverage mapping and a slightly improved (lower) danger level.